dodevca/high-school-profile-dashboard/README.md

 Interested in collaborating or enhancing this project?
 Reach me at [LinkedIn](https://linkedin.com/in/dodevca) or visit [dodevca.com](https://dodevca.com).

+## License
+This project is licensed under GNU General Public License v3.0 (GPLv3).
+Built using Laravel framework (MIT License).
+See NOTICE.md for detailed attribution.

 ## Signature
 Initiated by **Dodevca & Team**, open for collaboration and continuous refinement.